SGopinath89/IT22342024gonuts/README.md

 JavaScript, Node.js, Expo, and MongoDB
 ## Installation

 This project uses npm for dependency management.
-To install the required dependencies, run the following command in terminal:
+To install the required dependencies, run the following command in each terminal(frontend, backend, admin):

 ```bash
 npm install